You are here

-(From left) Interns Steven Welch and Desiree Bamba, and Seth Stuck, Command Information Officer of the Georgia Department of Defense's Public Affairs Office, monitor activities in the Joint Operations Center during the Jan.
+Welch, Bamba and Stuck monitor activities in the Joint Operations Center during the Jan.
 30, 2013 tornadoes that passed through north Georgia.
 These state employees monitor breaking news and relay valuable information onto the Georgia National Guard social media channels.

 About the Author